drimal/ChicagoAptRental/talks/markdown/slides.md

 ---

 <div class='left'>
-- beds
+- Beds
-- baths
+- Baths
-- one-hot-encoded neighborhoods
+- One-hot-encoded neighborhoods
-- Explored other features like number of train/bus stations and other amenities around the neighborhood using locationiq.com api
+- Also explored other features like number of train/bus stations and other amenities around the neighborhood using locationiq.com api

 </div>
 <div class='right'>